AnonVortex/DREAMv1/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under the project's [Dual-License](LICENSE).